 Figure 3.43: Different control architectures combining multiple sensors.
-High Authority Control / Low Authority Control (a), Sensor Fusion (c) and Two-Sensor Control (b).
+High Authority Control / Low Authority Control (a), Two-Sensor Control (b) and Sensor Fusion (c).

-The second approach, sensor fusion (illustrated in Figure 3.43c), involves filtering signals from two sensors using complementary filters1 and summing them to create an improved sensor signal.
-In [57], geophones (used at low frequency) are merged with force sensors (used at high-frequency).
+are merged with force sensors (used at high-frequency).
 It is demonstrated that combining both sensors using sensor fusion can improve performance compared to using only one of the two sensors.
-In [144], sensor fusion architecture is implemented with an accelerometer and a force sensor.
+In [148], sensor fusion architecture is implemented with an accelerometer and a force sensor.
 This implementation is shown to simultaneously achieve high damping of structural modes (through the force sensors) while maintaining very low vibration transmissibility (through the accelerometers).

 In [12], the performance of sensor fusion is compared with the more general case of "two-sensor control" (illustrated in Figure 3.43b).
 It is highlighted that "two-sensor control" provides greater control freedom, potentially enhancing performance.
-In [140], the use of force sensors and geophones is compared for vibration isolation purposes.
+In [144], the use of force sensors and geophones is compared for vibration isolation purposes.
 Geophones are shown to provide better isolation performance than load cells but suffer from poor robustness.
 Conversely, the controller based on force sensors exhibited inferior performance (due to the presence of a pair of low frequency zeros), but demonstrated better robustness properties.
 A "two-sensor control" approach was proven to perform better than controllers based on individual sensors while maintaining better robustness.
 A Linear Quadratic Gaussian (LQG) was employed to optimize the two-input/one-output controller.

 Beyond these three main approaches, other control architectures have been proposed for different purposes.
-For instance, in [156], a first control loop based on force sensors and relative motion sensors is implemented to compensate for parasitic stiffness of the flexible joints.
+For instance, in [160], a first control loop based on force sensors and relative motion sensors is implemented to compensate for parasitic stiffness of the flexible joints.
 Subsequently, the system is decoupled in the modal space (facilitated by the removal of parasitic stiffness) and accelerometers are employed for vibration isolation.